loqusion/hyprshade/shaders/README.md

 # Warning

 The files in this directory are only compatible with v4.0.0!
 They are **not** compatible with the latest stable release.
+Additionally, manually copying the files in this directory should not be necessary.
+If activating a shader with `hyprshade on` does not work, feel free to [open an bug report].

+[open an bug report]: https://github.com/loqusion/hyprshade/issues/new?template=bug_report.md

 If you would like to use the latest features of Hyprshade, the only officially supported method is to install the [hyprshade-git] package on the AUR.